 I’m a huge reader of novels, but not that big on short fiction.
 But the last few years, I’ve done a personal project to read and review as many Novellas as I could (presuming that the story Synopsis had some appeal for me).
 I ended up reading:

 35 of the novellas published in 2016,

-46 of the novellas published in 2017,
+50 of the novellas published in 2017,

-(and this year I was waiting for access to a few novellas, so I was reading others, and thus my final total crept up to 55!)
+and this year I was waiting for access to a few novellas from my library, so I was reading others, and thus my final total crept up to 59!

 I really felt as though this enabled me to do Hugo nominations for the Novella category in an informed way, and a lot of Filers got involved with their own comments.
 So I’m doing it again this year.

 It is not at all uncommon for me to choose to read a book despite not feeling that the jacket copy makes the book sound as though it is something I would like – and to discover that I really like or love the work anyway.
 On the other hand, It is not at all uncommon for me to choose to read a book which sounds as though it will be up my alley and to discover that, actually, the book doesn’t really do much for me.

 Thus, my opinions on the following novellas vary wildly: stories I thought I would love but didn’t, stories I didn’t expect to love but did, and stories which aligned with my expectations – whether high or low.

 Bear in mind that while I enjoy both, I tend to prefer Science Fiction over Fantasy – and that while I enjoy suspense and thrillers, I have very little appreciation for Horror (and to be honest, I think Lovecraft is way overrated).
 What’s more, I apparently had a defective childhood, and I do not share a lot of peoples’ appreciation for fairytale retellings and portal fantasies.
 My personal assessments are therefore not intended to be the final word on these stories, but merely a jumping-off point for Filer discussion.